Bindlestiff Southwest Tours info and FAQ’s:

 It is an American custom to tip guides, waiters, bar staff, taxi driver s etc. and it is expected.

-Your Bindlestiff Tour leader will work exceptional hard for you and we recommended a discretionary tour leader tip of a minimum of $10 per person per day on all of our multi day tours.
+Your Bindlestiff Tour Guide will work exceptional hard for you and we recommended a discretionary tour leader tip of a minimum of $20 per person per day on all of our multi day tours.

 English is not my first language, will I be able to understand information given to me whilst on tour?

-Our Southwest USA tours are conducted in English but our tour leaders are experienced in leading groups of different nationalities and will speak slowly and re explain things if needed.
+Our Southwest USA tours are conducted in English but our tour guides are experienced in leading groups of different nationalities and will speak slowly and re explain things if needed.
 We are here to help.
+National Parks information is often provided in other languages.
+Please ask your tour guide.

 Where do the tours depart?